apache/tomee/SECURITY.md

 **EJBd Java-object deserialization.** The EJBd protocol deserializes Java objects from clients by design — this is what the protocol is.
 Exposing EJBd on an untrusted network without authentication and a deserialization filter is misuse, not a TomEE vulnerability.
 An optional transport flag enables TLS, but the default cipher suite is not authenticated; operators are responsible for selecting authenticated cipher suites and configuring a JEP 290 deserialization filter (`-Djdk.serialFilter=...`) when the transport is reachable from untrusted clients.

 All clients — including reverse proxies and remote EJB clients using `openejb-client` — are responsible for the consequences of the data they present to TomEE.
 If a client presents a malformed request that TomEE processes per the protocol specification, any security impact to the client is the client's responsibility.

+**Resource exhaustion and denial of service.** Generic DoS is out of scope: request or connection floods, slow-client (Slowloris-style) attacks, large-but-linear payloads, and resource cost inherent to a protocol or to a bundled library as released are not treated as TomEE vulnerabilities.
+The exception is amplification — a single bounded, well-formed request that triggers disproportionate (super-linear or unbounded) CPU, memory, or thread consumption because of a defect in TomEE-owned code (for example a decompression bomb, entity expansion, or quadratic parsing in TomEE's integration or patched code), on a connector that does not require a trusted network.
+Such amplification defects are in scope.
+The trusted-network transports (EJBd, the SSH admin transport, the embedded brokers and databases, JMX, and discovery) are excluded, because exposing them to untrusted clients at all is already misuse.

 ## Embedded network services